 The apple swiss salad would go great with the spiced baked ham recipe!
 My family has made the apple swiss salad for Easter and Thanksgiving!

-Apple Swiss Salad
+Easy Apple Swiss Fall Salad (with Cashews)

 Ingredients